Agile Security – Responding to Change In Your Cybersecurity Strategy

 You can always define high-level, long-term objectives.
 But when defining your roadmap, it is easier to focus on the next year.
 It is easier to adjust annual roadmap instead of the big plan for the next three to five years.

-Start with Minimum Viable Product
+2. Start With Minimum Viable Product

 If you use a shorter planning horizon, it might be challenging to implement comprehensive security capability across the entire organization.
 But you can modify your strategy and concentrate on your Minimum Viable Product.